 Jasper

-The most mature AI writing platform for SEO.
-Jasper integrates with Surfer SEO for real-time optimization and includes brand voice training to match your existing content style.
+A mature AI writing platform for SEO teams.
+Jasper integrates with Surfer SEO for real-time optimization and includes brand voice features for teams trying to keep output more consistent.

 Pricing: $49-$125/month